-Sandholm N., Van Zuydam N., Ahlqvist E., Juliusdottir T., Deshmukh HA., Rayner NW., Di Camillo B., Forsblom C., Fadista J., Ziemek D., Salem RM., Hiraki LT., Pezzolesi M., Trégouët D., Dahlström E., Valo E., Oskolkov N., Ladenvall C., Marcovecchio ML., Cooper J., Sambo F., Malovini A., Manfrini M., McKnight AJ., Lajer M., Harjutsalo V., Gordin D., Parkkonen M., FinnDiane Study Group, Jaakko Tuomilehto None., Lyssenko V., McKeigue PM., Rich SS., Brosnan MJ., Fauman E., Bellazzi R., Rossing P., Hadjadj S., Krolewski A., Paterson AD., DCCT/EDIC Study Group, Jose C. Florez None., Hirschhorn JN., Maxwell AP., GENIE Consortium, David Dunger None., Cobelli C., Colhoun HM., Groop L., McCarthy MI., Groop PH., SUMMIT Consortium None.
+Sandholm N., Van Zuydam N., Ahlqvist E., Juliusdottir T., Deshmukh HA., Rayner NW., Di Camillo B., Forsblom C., Fadista J., Ziemek D., Salem RM., Hiraki LT., Pezzolesi M., Trégouët D., Dahlström E., Valo E., Oskolkov N., Ladenvall C., Marcovecchio ML., Cooper J., Sambo F., Malovini A., Manfrini M., McKnight AJ., Lajer M., Harjutsalo V., Gordin D., Parkkonen M., The FinnDiane Study Group None., Tuomilehto J., Lyssenko V., McKeigue PM., Rich SS., Brosnan MJ., Fauman E., Bellazzi R., Rossing P., Hadjadj S., Krolewski A., Paterson AD., The DCCT/EDIC Study Group None., Florez JC., Hirschhorn JN., Maxwell AP., GENIE Consortium None., Dunger D., Cobelli C., Colhoun HM., Groop L., McCarthy MI., Groop P-H., SUMMIT Consortium None.